Parent, Family and Community Engagement

 Engaging Families in Out-of-School Time Programs Toolkit, by the Build the Out-of-School Time Network (BOSTnet).
 Best practice tools and strategies to strengthen after school and youth programs by increasing family engagement.

-Family Engagement in Education: Creating Effective Home and School Partnerships for Student Success, a four-day institute prepares educators to create a school culture that honors and respects the knowledge that families bring to the learning process, participants study best practices in family engagement and identify strategies they can use to promote student learning and improve educational outcomes for all.
+Harvard Graduate School of Education, Family Engagement in Education: Creating Effective Home and School Partnerships for Student Success, a four-day institute that explores best practices in family engagement and identify engagement strategies you can use to promote student learning and improve educational outcomes.
+This professional learning prepares you to increase your capacity to engage staff, families, and your community to create a school culture that honors and respects the knowledge that families bring to the learning process.

 Dual Capacity-Building Framework for Family-School and Partnership (version 2), designed to support the development of family engagement strategies, policies, and programs.